OsmosysSoftware/dev-standards/ci-setups/php-gitlab.md

 ## 4. Testing the CI Pipeline

 ### Making Commits
-1. While on the 'main' or 'dev' branch, make changes to your code.
+1. On the 'main' or 'dev' branch, make changes to your code.
 2. Commit and push the made changes to GitLab.

 ### Creating Merge Requests